amosavian/JWSETKit/Sources/JWSETKit/Documentation.docc/Extensions/JWS.md

 ```

 Using RSA key for `RS256`, `PS256`, etc. according to `alg` header.
-Also usable for Eliptic-Curve, but `CryptoKit.P256.Signing` is recommended.
+Also usable for Elliptic-Curve, but `CryptoKit.P256.Signing` is recommended.

 ```swift
 let attributes: CFDictionary =